The committed Semi

 - More resources and people will be deployed to pick up rubbish after the race, particularly in forests and sensitive areas.
 Several waste sorting stakeholders, which have been involved since 2010, are joining forces with our loyal volunteers and the Paris clean-up and transportation services to leave the course as immaculate as possible after the race and make sure your participation leaves a positive footprint.

 We have been developing these measures for three years.

-Vittel bottles are 100% recyclable, so they become a new resource from the moment they are collected and recycled.
+Vittel bottles are made from 100% recycled materials (1) and are always recyclable (2), so they are a resource when properly collected and recycled.

 You can become a key link in the chain by throwing your bottle into the right bin.